LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 next: false
 description: A tutorial on how to add custom scrap items by using LethalLib.
 ---
-# Custom scrap with LethalLib
+# Custom scrap/shopitem with LethalLib

 ## Preamble
 Make sure you've done everything in the [LethalLib main page](/dev/apis/lethallib) first.
 This page will run through everything needed to make a new scrap item from scratch in the template project.